 Diana sported this gorgeous floor-length gown at many events, from Cannes' 40th film festival in 1987 to the Miss Saigon musical in 1989.
 Diana looked just as glamorous as Cinderella in the hugged-bodice drop-waist dress, and unsurprisingly, the Princess had all eyes on her.

 As mentioned before, Diana had to pack a variety of outfits for her 1981 honeymoon wardrobe.
-When setting out for the trip with her new hubby, Prince Charles, the Princess Of Wales wore an elegant floral wrap dress by Donald Campbell.
+When setting out for the trip with her new hubby, then-Prince Charles, the Princess Of Wales wore an elegant floral wrap dress by Donald Campbell.
 The top of the dress had a center-bust tie detail that complimented the flowing bell sleeves.

 This bridal-white ensemble was completed with Diana's treasured necklace that remained a staple of her jewelry collection throughout her life.
 The three-strand pearl choker with a flower-shaped clasp was given to Diana by her family on her 18th birthday.
 It remained very special to her, as her two sisters had matching pieces.